Skip to content

 You can add filters to see data from different sections of your website.

-If you want to conduct a content audit on your blog, just click on “advanced”, include “page”, and type “/blog” on the “containing” box.
+If you want to conduct a content audit on your blog, just click on “advanced”, include “page”, and type “/blog” in the “containing” box.

 Then, select a time frame to see results over time.

-On Google Search Console, you can see information about page impressions, visits, clicks, target keywords rankings or average CTR.
+On Google Search Console, you can see information about page impressions, visits, clicks, target keywords rankings, and average CTR.

-2. Inventory: Create an spreadsheet to categorize your content
+2. Inventory: Create a spreadsheet to categorize your content

 You’ve gathered all the relevant information.
 Now, it’s time to classify it under different categories.